Farley Davis and Edward Ahmad explain map of MSFC to Fall Job Shadowing Student Deshon Washington, a student at Alabama A&M University.

 KENNEDY SPACE CENTER, FLA. -- As part of the Crew Equipment Interface Test, STS-112 Mission Specialist Piers Sellers (foreground) and Commander Jeffrey Ashby look over the payload for the mission in the Space Station Processing Facility.
 Mission STS-112 will be ferrying the S1 ITS to the International Space Station on its scheduled Aug.
 22 flight.
 The S1 truss is the first starboard (right-side) truss segment, whose main job is providing structural support for the orbiting research facility's radiator panels that cool the Space Station's complex power system.
 The S1 truss segment also will house communications systems, external experiment positions and other subsystems.
 The S1 truss will be attached to the S0 truss

-CAPE CANAVERAL, Fla. – On the crawlerway at NASA's Kennedy Space Center in Florida, an aerial view shows the mobile launcher (ML) as it rolls out aboard the crawler-transporter moving from next to Kennedy's Vehicle Assembly Building to Launch Pad 39B, a distance of 4.2 miles.
+CAPE CANAVERAL, Fla. – At NASA's Kennedy Space Center in Florida, this aerial view taken from atop the Vehicle Assembly Building shows the mobile launcher (ML) as it begins its move aboard a crawler-transporter from next to Kennedy's Vehicle Assembly Building to Launch Pad 39B, a distance of 4.2 miles.
 Data on the ML will be collected from structural and functional engineering tests and used for the next phases of construction.
 The 355-foot-tall ML structure, which took about two years to construct, is being modified to support NASA’s Space Launch System (SLS), the heavy-lift rocket that will launch astronauts farther into space than ever before.
 SLS will also create high-quality jobs here at home, and provide the cornerstone for America's future human space exploration efforts.
 Photo credit: NASA/Kim Shiflett

 KENNEDY SPACE CENTER, FLA. -- During a Crew Equipment Interface Test, STS-112 Pilot Pamela Melroy (left) and Commander Jeffrey Ashby (right) look at the outside of the windshield on Atlantis, the designated orbiter for the mission.
 STS-112 is the 15th assembly flight to the International Space Station and will be ferrying the S1 Integrated Truss Structure.
 The S1 truss is the first starboard (right-side) truss segment, whose main job is providing structural support for the radiator panels that cool the Space Station's complex power system.
 The S1 truss segment also will house communications systems, external experiment positions and other subsystems.
 The S1 truss will be attached to the S0 truss.
 STS-112 is currently scheduled for launch Aug.
 22, 2002